Lutetium Book Foundation

 Chandler Reagan

-C. A. Graham, EdD.
+Dr. C. A. Graham

-The Lutetium Book Foundation and our affiliates ("Foundation," "we," or "us") are dedicated to the lawful, fair, and transparent collection and use of individual data.
+The Lutetium Book Foudation and our affiliates ("Foundation," "we," or "us") are dedicated to the lawful, fair, and transparent collection and use of individual data.
 This notification is intended to help you comprehend how we compile and use your personal information and how we share, store, and protect that data.
 If you have questions about this announcement, do not hesitate to contact us at the information listed below in the section titled "Contact."

 We may update this notice, and any additional privacy notices to reflect our practices and applicable law changes.
 We will publish a notification of any material updates on the website.